Mr-Phoebe/WSE/README.md

 # WSE
-This three projects are copied from https://github.com/JerryMXB.
+These three projects are copied from https://github.com/JerryMXB.
 These are learning notes.

 ## Introduction